Want to save this?

 Make the red chile pork tamales filling

-• In a small bowl, combine 4 tablespoons (60 grams) salt with the chipotle powder.
+- In a small bowl, combine the 4 tablespoons Diamond kosher salt with the 2 tablespoons chipotle powder.
 Rub the mixture on the pork, completely covering all surfaces.
 Let the pork rest at room temperature for 1 hour.
-(But for no longer than 1 hour or the salt will draw moisture from the pork and make it tough.)

-• Meanwhile, heat a cast iron skillet or heavy-bottomed skillet over medium-high heat.
-Once the skillet is hot, toss in the chiles and cook for approximately 30 seconds per side, until they’re slightly toasty.
+- Meanwhile, heat a cast iron skillet or heavy-bottomed skillet over medium-high heat.
+Once the skillet is hot, toss in the 14 dried guajillo chiles and cook for approximately 30 seconds per side, until they’re slightly toasty.
 Be careful not to over toast the chiles or let them blacken or the resulting sauce will be bitter.

-• Remove the toasted chiles from the pan and place in a bowl.
+- Remove the toasted chiles from the pan and place them in a bowl.
 Add enough hot water to submerge the chiles.
 Let the chiles soak for 30 minutes.

-• After 30 minutes, use a slotted spoon to transfer the soaked chiles to a blender and discard the soaking liquid.
-Add the garlic, cumin, remaining 1 teaspoon salt, and cold water to the blender.
-Puree until the mixture forms a smooth paste.
+- After 30 minutes, use a slotted spoon to transfer the soaked chiles to a blender and discard the soaking liquid.
+Add the 6 garlic cloves, 1 teaspoon ground cumin, 1 teaspoon Diamond kosher salt, and 3 cups cold water to the blender.
+Puree until the mixture forms a smooth sauce.

-• Heat the 1 tablespoon (15 ml) oil in a heavy, large stockpot over medium-high heat.
+- Heat the 1 tablespoon mild olive oil or vegetable oil in a heavy, large stockpot over medium-high heat.
 When the oil is very hot and begins to shimmer, pour the red chile sauce into the pot and immediately stir.
 Be careful as the sauce will splatter.
 Cook the sauce, stirring constantly, for 2 to 3 minutes, until the sauce thickens and begins to darken.

-☞ TESTER TIP: You’ll have a lot of red chile pulled pork, so you’ll need to either make a double batch of tamale batter or be prepared to serve the leftover pork in soft tortillas or over rice or in any of countless other incarnations.
+☞ TESTER TIP: You’ll have a lot of red chile pulled pork, so you’ll need to either make a double batch of tamale dough or be prepared to serve the leftover pork in soft tortillas, over rice, or in any of countless other incarnations.

 Make the tamale dough